TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-Updated the manual to the new template and adapted the screenshots for TYPO3 version 4.5.
+Updated the manual for TYPO3 version 4.7.

 .. _credits: